SamsterBirdies/forts-vn/README.md

       color2 = {96,96,96,255},
       duration = 3,
-      persist = false, --continue playing the animation after text advance? clear = false, --clears the 2nd background.
+      persist = false, --continue playing the animation after text advance? clear = false, --clears the background buffer sprite.
 Set to true when using a transparent background.
     },
     sprites = --list of sprites to show on screen.
 It works almost the same as the background_table {